How it all began…………

 Elaine designed T shirts and purchased them together with a banner, she also suggested that we call the choir Raucous Chorus – as WI members we had been accused of singing Jerusalem too raucously and upsetting the local councillors who met in the other room of the building we were using.
 Carol started seeking funding for our start up costs, Jean looked into the constitution and together we formed a business plan.
 We decided we needed a professional Musical Director and Jenny Broom was recommended to us.
 We interviewed Jenny and immediately thought she would be perfect as she seemed to think along the same lines as we did.
 We wanted the choir to be open to anyone, there to be no auditions, no need to read music and no need to sign up or come to every meeting.
 We just wanted to sing together with like minded people for the joy of it.

-Sadly, after contributing a lot of technical advice, Jean decided to step down from the committee and over the years both Carol and Elaine have stepped back but continue to sing with us.
-Happily, Doug Beazer, Michael Leathers and Steve Fox-Collins joined the team.
+Sadly, after contributing a lot of technical advice, Jean decided to step down from the committee, and over the years both Carol and Elaine have stepped back while Jeanette has moved to a different area.
+Over the years, several people have contributed to the small team which organises the choir.

 Our debut night was September 7th 2011 and as we set up the hall and put out a few chairs we guessed that, maybe, we might have around 30-40 interested people turn up.
 That night, to our amazement, 69 people arrived and we had the most wonderful evening singing our hearts out.
 Jenny was all we had hoped for, calm, patient and full of fun.